 There are many factors to how long we keep your personal data.
 We believe it is only as long what is ‘reasonable,’ or where there is a legal requirement to keep it.
 We do have a document that says how long we keep all information and what we do with it – such as delete it or archive it.

 You have all the same ‘rights’ with regard to your personal information as adults do – which is great.
-There are 12 rights and you can see them here: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/
+Explore the 12 rights.

 You might be receiving a service from us in which case we would collect your data as part of receiving that service.
 This might include quite sensitive information relating to the support we are providing to you.
 If you are under 13, we will need to get consent from the relevant adults to hold your personal information.